 As part of your planned operation, you will be given a general anaesthetic (i.e. you won't feel or remember anything during the operation).
-As originally planned, you will have both keyhole surgery and an endometrial biopsy performed (i.e. a sample of the lining of the womb taken).
+If you agree to participate in this research, in addition to your planned keyhole surgery, an endometrial biopsy will be taken.